wso2/msf4j/samples/servefile/README.md

 Note: /var/www/html/upload directory should be available with write permissions

-How to tests the sample
+How to test the sample
 ------------------------------------------

 Run the following curl command to upload file